View full guide »

 Design applications are examined for formalities and then originality.
 One or more office actions may issue raising objections to the application.
 A period of time is provided to reply and an extension of time is available.

 If the application is allowed, the design proceeds to registration without notice to the applicant.
-Beginning Nov.
-5, 2018, new applications will be made available to the public.
+Since Nov.
+5, 2018, new applications were made available to the public.
 Applications will be made available to the public on the earlier of the registration date and the day that is 30 months after the filing date or the earliest priority date.
 Applicants may request a deferral of registration to defer publication.

 If no complications are encountered, registration may be obtained in about nine months.